MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 [Webpack](https://webpack.js.org) is a module bundler for JavaScript applications.
 It builds a dependency graph of source modules and creates static assets.
 It uses different loaders for different file types, e.g., to convert new EcmaScript syntax into the one supported by browsers or to convert Sass to CSS.
 It can also minify those assets.

 Besides other loaders, there is also [elm-webpack-laoder](https://github.com/elm-community/elm-webpack-loader).
-If you require an Elm module from JavaScript code, it will use `elm make` under the hood to build it.
+If we require an Elm module from JavaScript code, it will use `elm make` under the hood to build it.

 Here's an example of configuration: